 The ban came into force on 28th May 2018, marking a successful end to a long campaign by Born Free and campaign partners including OneKind and Freedom for Animals.

 Northern Ireland has not yet made any firm commitment on the use of wild animals in circuses, but has no resident circuses with wild animals.
-As bans are in place in the Republic of Ireland, Scotland and England (and pending in Wales), the use of wild animals in the region appears unlikely.
+As bans are in place in the Republic of Ireland, Scotland, England, and Wales; the use of wild animals in the region appears unlikely.